 Salt Lake City

-The drive To Bryce Canyon was beautiful and started with field of wheat and neatly manicured farms, and ended with rocky mountains and sagebrush, but nothing could have prepared us for the beauty we were getting ready to experience.
+The drive to Bryce Canyon was beautiful and included fields of wheat and neatly manicured farms in the beginning, and rocky mountains and sagebrush in the end.
+But, nothing could have prepared us for the beauty we were getting ready to experience.

 We arrived and decided to leave Alice hooked up and ride our bikes everywhere.
-We were one mile from the entrance of Bryce Canyon National Park and they have a free shuttle which was awesome.
+We were one mile from the entrance of Bryce Canyon National Park where there was also a free shuttle.
 We rode into the park the first night to decide what we wanted to do the next day.
 We planned to leave for Zion the next morning, but after our view of Bryce Canyon, we decided to stay the full day.

 Rim to Rim Hike

 We did a short rim hike from Bryce Point to Inspiration Point and it was breathtaking.
 Pictures do not do the views justice.
 And to top it off, we were even given a rainbow at the end of our hike.

 We learned about hoo doos, which are the peaks seen at the tops of the rocks.
 The Indians believed that they were evil spirits that had been cast into stone.
 Each layer has a different geological composition and associated color, and the reflection of the light changes their appearance.
 It is also clear the impact that humans and the environment are having on the hoo doos, as acid rain is wearing away their peaks and forming “windows” in their centers.
 Over time, they will continue to crumble because their weight cannot be supported.
 To me, this is equal to the beauty of the Grand Canyon.